namiles/python-for-network-engineers/python_fundamentals/README.md

 The [PEP8 Style Guide](https://peps.python.org/pep-0008/) is a document outlining the Python coding conventions.
 Following the PEP8 style guide allows Python developers to write more "Pythonic" code.

 #### Indentations
 PEP8 calls out the use of using **4 spaces per indentation level**.
-Most Code editors can be set to replace tabs with four spaces.
+Spaces are preferred over tabs, and most code editors can be set to replace tabs with spaces.

+#### Line Length
+Lines of code should be limited to a maxmimum of 79 characters.
+[Black](https://github.com/psf/black) and [pylint](https://pylint.pycqa.org/en/latest/) are both useful tools for finding and correcting lines are that are too long.

+####

-### The Zen of Python
+## The Zen of Python
 ```
 Beautiful is better than ugly.
 Explicit is better than implicit.